BigTerraco/BigTerraco/README.md

 ⊹ People who <i>assume stuff without solid proof</i>.
 Please please PLEASE talk to me if you think I've done something, instead of hiding/unadding/etc me because of something you assume I am/have done!!

 ⊹ Ships/roleplay <b>IWC</b>.
-I, 99% of the time, will not join, and it makes my quite uncomfortable and I'll probably pretend to be AFK. ^^
+I, 99% of the time, will not join, and it makes me pretty uncomfy!
+I'll probably pretend to be AFK/ignore you or something... ^^

 ⊹ Doubles DNI.